Manasa181005/Grocery_Store/README.md

 <br /><br />
 Landing Page: The landing page serves as the website's welcoming gateway, featuring an inspiring quote, the website's rating, and carefully selected images to create an inviting atmosphere.
 <br /><br />
-Categories: Grocify presents users with a range of product categories, simplifying the process of locating specific grocery items.
+Categories: Grocify presents users with a range of product categories, simplifying  process of locating specific grocery items.
 <br /><br />
 ![Alt text](image-1.png)
 <br /><br />